Description

 I thoroughly enjoyed reading the book.
 I found it fascinating and felt it held much truth.

-Laura Young Massage Therapist NCBTMB
+Laura Young Massage Therapist NCTMB

 This is an excellent course, very informative, author proves/supports his assortions well.